-Motor vehicle collisions are a leading cause of accidental deaths and the number one source of personal injury claims in the United States.
-In 2009, 10.8 million cars were involved in crashes.
-In the same year, fatal automobile collisions took the lives of 35,900 people.
-In Pennsylvania, more than 1,250 people died in car crashes in 2009.
-Most of the collisions occurred due to negligence of one of the drivers.
-When a car crash is caused by another motorist's negligence, the injured driver and passengers often reach settlements with the liable party which provide compensation for medical expenses, pain and suffering as well as other damages.
-The Lassen Law Firm, Philadelphia motor vehicle accident lawyers, is a team of dedicated, aggressive personal injury legal experts.
-The attorneys at the Lassen Law Firm believe that every victim deserves top legal service and aggressive representation to ensure the inured person gets the optimum compensation.
+Motor vehicle collisions are a major cause of accidental deaths and the top type of personal injury claims in our country.
+Last year, 14.6 million cars were involved in crashes.
+Deadly motor vehicle collisions claimed the lives of 44,561 people.
+In Pennsylvania, more than 1,700 people died in car crashes.
+Most of the collisions occurred due to fault of one of the parties.
+When a motor vehicle collision is caused by another motorist's negligence, the injured driver and passengers typically settle the case with the liable party which provide compensation for all appropriate damages.
+The attorneys at the Lassen Law Firm believe that every victim deserves aggressive representation with a very low contingency fee to ensure the injured person gets the maximum possible compensation.

 Car Crashes and Pennsylvania Law

 Victims of car, truck, motorcycle, bike, and pedestrian accidents often sustain serious, even life-threatening injuries.
 Victims of motor vehicle collisions are lucky to escape with minor physical damage, as many motor vehicle crashes lead to catastrophic brain injuries, spinal cord injuries, and burn injuries.
-In 2009, more than 75 percent of car collisions involved a collision with another motor vehicle while the other 25 percent involved collisions with stationary objects and other non-motorized objects.
-Motor vehicle injuries can adversely impact the victim's quality of life and physical capabilities for years to come, and usually demand continual medical treatment, as there is a looming threat of conditions becoming worse over time.
+Last year, more than 78 percent of motor vehicle collisions involved a crash with another motorist while the remainder involved crashes into trees and guardrails, etc. Motor vehicle injuries can adversely impact the victim's quality of life and physical capabilities for years to come, and usually demand continual medical treatment, as there is a looming threat of conditions becoming worse over time.
 Almost all of these mishaps occurred due to a driver's negligence and statutory traffic violations.

 In personal injury actions, the defendants may argue that the plaintiff also bears some responsibility for the incident.
 Perhaps, the plaintiff was not watching the traffic, but instead was distracted by speaking on a cell phone.
-In personal injury cases, a jury is faced with the difficult task of assigning fault between the plaintiff and the defendant and perhaps other individuals or entities.
+In cases involving personal injuries, a jury has the tough task of assigning fault between the various parties.
 This is known as comparative fault.
 Under the comparative fault law, all of the potential causes of the collision are considered to total 100%.
 The jury must break out of that 100% total the percentages of fault that are attributable to the plaintiff, the defendant and any third party involved in the accident.

 Under the Pennsylvania comparative fault system, if a plaintiff is determined to be at fault, the recovery he or she gets will be reduced by the total percentage that person is at fault.
 For example, a plaintiff is determined to be 20% at fault for the crash.
 The jury awards the plaintiff $100,000.00.
 After the verdict is returned, the judge will reduce the plaintiff's recovery by $20,000.00, representing the 20% fault assigned to that person.
 Similarly, a defendant who is less than 50% at fault will usually only be responsible to pay the portion of fault attributable to him.